Leading Edge Blog

 We offer comprehensive market coverage in the UK, across Europe and globally, bringing you a world of market insights right to your doorstep.

 Our team comprises of experts in construction market research, strategic consulting and commercial construction - delivering reliable and actionable intelligence.
-Working extensively across the construction industry supply chain, out clients often include contractors, building product manufacturers, trade associations, and related service organisations.
+Working extensively across the construction industry supply chain, our clients often include contractors, building product manufacturers, trade associations, and related service organisations.

 In the environmental and energy markets, our expertise spans various sub-sectors, serving multinational corporations in water and waste management, support service intermediaries, SMEs and public sector clients at national, regional and local levels.